fengjixuchui/AYYWARE-CSGO-2021/README.md

 This project is based on Ayyware that for learn

-Now all function are based on official server(not community server or hvh server)
+All functions have tested on official server.

 ![image](https://github.com/helloobaby/alwayslose/blob/master/spinbot.gif)